signebedi/Flask-Signing/README.md

 ## Flask-Signing
-a signing key library for flask
+a signing key extension for flask